Autodesk-Forge/forge-revit.extract.quantity-bim360.cost/README.md

 7. **MongoDB**: noSQL database, learn more.
 Or use a online version via Mongo Altas (this is used on this sample)

 For using this sample, you need an Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL, although is not used on 2-legged flow.
+For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL.
 Finally take note of the **Client ID** and **Client Secret**.

 ## Running locally